 Pacific Sands Beach Resort borders Chesterman's Beach on Vancouver Island.
 It offers comfortable suites and is only a short distance from the small seaside town of Tofino.

 The Inn at Laurel Point Inn is surrounded by the ocean and a lush Japanese garden.
 Located in Victoria's downtown Inner Harbour, the city's trendy bistros, shops, museums and art galleries are just a ten minute walk away.

-With a wealth of outdoor activities and wildlife your doorstep, the Outpost at Bedwell River offers luxurious accommodation in an incredible setting.
+With a wealth of outdoor activities and wildlife on your doorstep, Clayoquot Wilderness Resort offers luxurious accommodation in an incredible setting.

 The Wickaninnish Inn offers complete comfort and sophistication within the most beautiful ocean setting imaginable.

 Include a visit to Vancouver Island on your tailor-made trip around Canada by contacting one of our specialists...

 Our offices are open during the following hours: